Category Archives: Eswatini (Swaziland) Royals

 King Sobhuza in 1976

-Despite converting to Christianity, King Sobhuza continued to observe traditional customs, one of which was to take a new wife every year.
+Despite converting to Christianity, King Sobhuza continued to observe traditional customs, including taking a new wife every year.
 This event took place at a ceremony called the Reed Dance where local young women dance in traditional costume, bare-breasted, for the king’s pleasure.
 As a result, King Sobhuza II married 70 wives, who gave him 210 children between 1920 and 1970.
 About 180 children survived infancy.
 At his death, he had more than 1,000 grandchildren.
 Sobhuza died on August 21, 1982, aged 83, in Mbabane, Swaziland.

 The king’s body lay in state at the Royal Kraal, a traditional African village of huts, in Lobamba, Swaziland.
 The funeral was held near the Royal Kraal, in the Somhlolo Stadium.
 More than 20,000 people attended the funeral, including dignitaries from twenty-four countries.
 After the funeral, Sobhuza was entombed in the mountain cave burial grounds, the Royal Burial Ground in Nhlangano, Shiselweni, Eswatini, in a private ceremony attended only by court officials.
 Following Swazi custom, only three people knew the actual burial spot.